Are You Watching Your State Lawmaker Elections? Here's Why You Should

 Shirkey's chamber, the state Senate, isn't on the ballot this year, but all of the 110 seats in the Michigan House are.
 Democrats are just four seats away from taking control there, which would not only be a win for Democratic lawmakers but also for Gov. Whitmer who has been deadlocked with legislators since taking office two years ago.

-Come January, there's no reason to expect that state capitols all over the country won't be bustling with policymakers, masked (or not), socially distanced (nor not), or beamed-in via video, helping to decide where the U.S. goes next when it comes to COVID-19.
+Come January, there's no reason to expect that state capitols all over the country won't be bustling with policymakers, masked (or not), socially distanced (or not), or beamed-in via video, helping to decide where the U.S. goes next when it comes to COVID-19.

 Redistricting